Natural Law 1625-1850. An International Research Project (Halle/Erfurt)

 Conference The conference "Early Modern Natural Law around the Baltic Sea: Teaching and Use" will take place in the University of Tartu, 2-4 September 2021.
-The call for papers has been extended, and the programme will be available 15 May.
+The programme is now available (see Announcements).

 Book Series Volume 4 in the book series has been published: Auf dem Weg zur kritischen Rechtslehre?
 Naturrecht, Moralphilosophie und Eigentumstheorie in Kants “Naturrecht Feyerabend”, ed.
 Dieter Hüning, Stefan Klingner, Gianluca Sadun Bordoni (Leiden, 2021).

-Database The Natural Law 1625-1850: Database has been updated with new profiles on Jean Barbeyrac, Andreas Hojer, Venanzio de Mays, Giovanni Maria Lampredi, Hugo Grotius, Ernst König, and Erhard Weigel.
+Database The Natural Law 1625-1850: Database has been updated with new profiles on Johann Christian Gottlieb Heineccius, Gottfried Achenwall, Jean Barbeyrac, Andreas Hojer, Venanzio de Mays, Giovanni Maria Lampredi, Hugo Grotius, Ernst König and others.